 Between November 2008 and February 2009, several individuals and NGO leaders got together and decided to launch an ‘India Giving Week’.
 Riverside School in Gujarat came up with a ‘Design for Change’ contest.
 Goonj, an NGO based in Delhi, launched the ‘Vastrasamman Campaign’.
 Toofles, a cause-agnostic fundraising platform, organised a ‘Style for Smiles CEO Ramp Walk’.
 In Chennai, a Battle of the Buffet was run.
 These were just some of the events; there were many more organised in the year.

 The advertising agency, EuroRSCG India created the ‘Joy of Giving Week’ brand identity in March 2009.
 Between 2009 and 2013, as the festival grew in scale and reached all socio-economic strata and geographies of India, it became apparent that the festival needed a name that was easily understood by people across the length and breadth of the country.
-Thus, in February 2014, volunteers renamed the festival ‘#DaanUtsav’, based on feedback received from several people living in various part of India.
+Thus, in February 2014, volunteers renamed the festival ‘#DaanUtsav’, based on feedback received from several people living in various parts of India.

 No one owns #DaanUtsav!
 Like Diwali, Id, Christmas, Father’s Day or Mother’s Day, anyone around the world can celebrate the festival!
 However, in its formative years, to give it shape, a group of core volunteers managed the #DaanUtsav campaign, defined guidelines for participation, and evangelized the effort.
 But you are the most important part of making this festival bigger.